-Taking supplements can be an effective way of ensuring your body is getting all of the vital vitamins and nutrients it needs to function at maximum capacity.
+Taking supplements can be an effective way of ensuring your body and heart is getting all of the vital vitamins and nutrients it needs to function at maximum capacity.
 Although supplements are no replacement for a nutritious diet and exercise, they can help to give your organs the extra bit of sustenance they need to stay in top shape.
 In this article, we’ve listed a few of the best supplements to ensure your heart stays strong – great news if you’re an athlete or are keen to maintain your vascular health.

 Fruits and vegetables are absolutely packed full of essential vitamins that help to keep the heart healthy.
 However, even people who eat healthy diets can find it difficult to eat high quantities of fruit and vegetables, particularly if they are short of time and unable to make vegetable-rich meals from scratch on a regular basis.
 Fortunately, you can pick up affordable multivitamin supplements from most local health food stores such as Bama Health Foods, that are very safe to take on a regular basis and could offer protective effects for your heart in the long term.